Mystery Woman Through the Decades

 While Bette often worked alone, the young Bella Donna fought by her side regularly from 1939 until 1952, leading to rumors that Bette actually had a series of teenage sidekicks.
 These rumors were enhanced by speculation that one of them, probably the original became the femme fatal known as Deadly Night Shade.

 With an energetic young sidekick at her side, Bette’s physical skills came more into play, revealing her to be an olympic class athlete and martial artist as well, and the the pair became crime fighters in a very literal sense.
-Adapting to this new role, her slit-seemed skirt was replaced with grey fishnet stockings, and the pair’s arsenal of gadgets—grapple- and gas-guns, black-out bombs and the like—became their stock in trade.
+Adapting to this new role, her slit-seamed skirt was replaced with grey fishnet stockings, and the pair’s arsenal of gadgets—grapple- and gas-guns, black-out bombs and the like—became their stock in trade.

 With mystery men and superheroes proliferating, the duo began to team up frequently with others, most especially the Night Watch, a team of dark and nocturnal figures that Bette had a major role in forming.
 In fact, it was often rumored that she founded the group to distract the world from the activities of the “Legion of the Beast”, a rumor heightened by the fact that Jonathan Marshall, and a few other sympathetic journalists had at one point made a small effort to re-dub the Legion as “the Night Watch”, in hopes of somewhat rehabilitating Bette’s occasionally sinister image.

 In the late 1940s, Bette seemed to undergo something of a personality change.
 Whereas up to this point she had always been a creature of the night and shadows, she began appearing in the light of day and took on a brighter more happy-go-lucky attitude.
 This led to speculation in some circles that Bette had been replaced by her young protégé.
 Another explanation offered for the changes in her behavior was the company that she kept.
 Gone were the Legion of the Beast and the Night Watch.
-Instead, Bette teamed up with The Fox's erstwhile sidekick, Vixen and the reformed criminal, Masquerade and her partner Domino to form a group known in the papers of the times as "the Good Girls".
+Instead, Bette teamed up with The Fox's erstwhile sidekick, Vixen, and the reformed criminal, Masquerade and her partner Domino to form a group known in the papers of the times as "the Good Girls".

 Bette's costume changed along with her character.
 While she never became as sexually provocative as Vixen or Masquerade, she did abandon her long black cloak and signature cowl in favor of bared shoulders and a domino mask.
 Bella Donna, on the other hand, retained her original costume well into the early 50's.
 Bella seldom joined Bette in working with the Good Girls.